 What’s Should I Do After My First Stream?

-Go live and just have a good time.
+You know how to stream on Twitch.
+For now we suggest you simply go live and just have a good time until you’re comfortable.
 Share your stream with your friends, family, or just play some games and have a good time.
-There’s no right way to stream that works for everyone, especially for your first time.
+There’s no right way to stream on Twitch that works for everyone, especially for your first few months.
 After your stream is done we recommend that you check out your VOD and see if there’s any video or audio issues and then go from there.

 You can also work on setting up your Twitch panels, banner, avatar, and other features in your creator dashboard and channel page.
 But, don’t worry about that too much just now!